fragargon/InventoryApp/README.md

-# Inventory App, Stage 1
+# Inventory App, Stage 1 & Stage 2

 *Created as part of Udacity's Android Basics by Google Nanodegree Program*
 ____________